The Week in Pictures: Jan. 9-16

 Residents walk in the village of Laurel, in southern Philippines, as Taal volcano continues to spew ash on Jan.
 14.

-A U.S. soldier looks at the damage at Ain al-Asad military airbase housing U.S. and other foreign troops in the western Iraqi province of Anbar, on during a Jan.
-13 press tour organised by the US-led coalition.
+A U.S. soldier looks at the damage at Ain al-Asad military airbase housing U.S. and other foreign troops in the western Iraqi province of Anbar, during a press tour organised by the US-led coalition on Jan.
+13.

 Iran launched a wave of missiles at the sprawling Ain al-Asad airbase in retaliation for the killing of top Iranian general Qasem Soleimani in a drone strike in Baghdad on Jan.
 3.